Just like skydiving, before I went parasailing in Hilton Head, that angel on my one shoulder, I like to refer to as ‘logic’ reminded me:

 There are risks, but they are low

 I did my homework.
-Then, ‘logic’ gave me the nod.
+Then, ‘logic’ gave me the thumbs-up.

 According to the Parasail Safety Council, a not-for-profit organization based out of Maitland Florida, representing the parasailing public, an average of 3 to 5 million people parasail per year.
 What brought me peace of mind, along with the high number of people who enjoy the sport (hey, isn’t it true if everyone’s doing it, it must be ok?) the PSC also mentions that “based on the statistics, parasailing is one of the safer outdoor thrill sport.”